-- Studio Art 103 Drawing I - Studio Art 106 Introduction to Ceramics - Studio Art 166 Introduction to Sculpture Studio Lens-Based Arts: - Studio Art 102 Photography I: Black & White/Analog - Studio Art 123 Video Production, Cinematically Speaking Art History:
+• Studio Art 103 Drawing I 3D Arts:

+- Studio Art 106 Introduction to Ceramics

+- Studio Art 166 Introduction to Sculpture Studio

+Lens-Based Arts:

-- Art History 102 Survey of Western Art: Renaissance to Postmodern - Art History 112 History of Photography - Art History 113 Global Art: Africa and the Americas - Art History 114 Global Art: Middle East and Asia Senior Thesis Exhibitions: Most Studio Arts thesis projects consist of a significant written component and thesis exhibition, which the student designs, installs, and documents, at one of the galleries on campus.
-For information about the program, galleries of student work, including thesis exhibitions.
-For more information, please visit: - http://www.simonsrock.edu/concentrations/ceramics-sculpture-3d - http://www.simonsrock.edu/academics/concentrations/drawingpainting-printmaking - http://www.simons-rock.edu/photography STUDIO ARTS: CERAMICS The Simon's Rock program in Ceramics emphasizes a community atmosphere where students are exposed to all angles of the creative process.
+- Film 123 Video Production, Cinematically Speaking - Photography 102 Photography Foundations - Photography 103 Introduction to Black and White Photography ART HISTORY One course required but the credits don't count towards the 24-credit concentration total - Art History 102 Survey of Western Art: Renaissance to Postmodern - Art History 112 History of Photography - Art History 113 Global Art: Africa and the Americas - Art History 114 Global Art: Middle East and Asia Senior Thesis Exhibitions: Most Studio Arts thesis projects consist of a significant written component and thesis exhibition, which the student designs, installs, and documents, at one of the galleries on campus.
+For information about the program, galleries of student work, including thesis exhibitions, please visit the website: simons-rock.edu STUDIO ARTS: CERAMICS The Simon's Rock program in Ceramics emphasizes a community atmosphere where students are exposed to all angles of the creative process.
 The program explores the technical and conceptual sides of both functional and sculptural ceramics, while guiding students' search for personal expression through the medium.
 Instruction focuses on technical expertise, sound craftsmanship, aesthetic ideals, criticism, as well as historical background.
 Students in the Ceramics concentration must complete-in addition to the foundation courses-two required ceramics courses at the intermediate level, two in related studio arts disciplines, and two advanced ceramics courses (usually the advanced studio courses) for a minimum of 20 credits beyond the core foundation.
 Students in the concentration interested in pursuing individual interests in depth may also elect tutorials and independent projects.
-FOUNDATION (CORE) COURSES Intermediate Course (required):
+FOUNDATION (CORE) COURSES Intermediate Courses (required):